jpakkane/pitiviinstaller/readme.md

 version numbers and dates in `config/config.xml` and `packages/org.pitivi.pitivi/meta/package.xml`.

-Update repository url in the package file so it points to the architecture you are building on (linux-64 or linux-32).
+Update repository url in `package.xml` so it points to the architecture you are building on (linux-64 or linux-32).

 Build the online installer and repository: